hooridarvishi/image-gallery/README.md

 ## About The Image Gallery Project

-This project was built using HTML, CSS, CSS Grid for the responsive grid, and JavaScript for the filtering system.
+This project was built using HTML, CSS (and CSS Grid for the responsive grid), and JavaScript for the filtering system.

 The photos used in the gallery were taken from me.